hastitajik/customer_churn_prediction/README.md

 * Services that each customer has signed up for – phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies
 * Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges.
 * Demographic info about customers – gender, age range, and if they have partners and dependents.

-### We aim to build a predictive model :
-* Input = customer profile (age, contract tenure, services, monthly charges, …)
-* Output = probability that the customer will churn soon.

 #### Mini-Storyline :
 Telecom companies often lose a portion of their customers (churn), and each lost customer means direct revenue loss.